MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/financial-services-bookings.md

 And with the Microsoft Bookings web app, you can publish an online booking page where your customers can see available booking times, giving them the flexibility to schedule a consultation at a time that works best for them. ???After you set up your booking page, your day-to-day scheduling can be done through the Bookings app in Teams.

-???Fold in other setup tasks in Microsoft Bookings (logo, business hours, scheduling policies etc) that aren't supported in the Bookings app in Teams?
+???How to fold in setup tasks in Microsoft Bookings (logo, business hours, scheduling policies, buffer times etc) that aren't supported in the Bookings app in Teams?

 This article gives you an overview of how to use the Bookings app in Teams to deliver remote sales and service.